 The payment process between the plans is also different.
 While Medicare FFS is paid directly through the federal government, under Medicare Advantage, private plans contract with the government and receive funding for enrollments through CMS.

 Medicare FFS Claims Collection in the CO APCD

-CIVHC operates through two different programs to request Medicare FFS data.
-CIVHC first began collecting Medicare FFS claims data in 2014 through the State Agency Request Program, which allows access to de-identified Medicare FFS data only for non-public analyses to serve the state in identifying trends and patterns in health care delivery.
+CIVHC operates through two different programs to receive and release Medicare FFS data.
+CIVHC first began collecting Medicare FFS claims data in 2014 through the State Agency Request Program, which allows us to use de-identified Medicare FFS data only for non-public analyses to serve the state in identifying trends and patterns in health care delivery.

 In 2019, CIVHC became one of only a handful of nationally approved organizations to use Medicare FFS data through the Qualified Entity Certification Program.
-Under the program, CIVHC is required to combine Medicare FFS data with Medicaid and Commercial data to produce public reporting on provider performance, and is able to provide Change Agents with actionable data to improve quality of care.
+Under the program, CIVHC can release Medicare FFS data only when combined with Medicaid and Commercial data to produce public reporting on provider performance, and is able to provide Change Agents with actionable data to improve quality of care.
 For more information on release rules around Medicare FFS data, visit our FAQ.

 Medicare FFS Release Schedule Variation

-Medicare FFS claims for medical and pharmacy are submitted on an annual as opposed to a monthly basis for all other payers.
-As a result, Medicare FFS claims are not available for the complete time period displayed in the CO APCD Insights dashboard and are currently only available in the dashboard through December 2020 for medical claims and December 2019 for pharmacy claims.
-Similarly, Medicare FFS eligibility records are available through December 2020 only.
+Medicare FFS claims for medical and pharmacy are submitted on different schedules than the monthly frequency all other submitters follow.
+As a result, Medicare FFS claims are not available for the complete time period displayed in the CO APCD Insights dashboard and are currently only available in the dashboard through December 2021 for medical claims and December 2020 for pharmacy claims.
+Similarly, Medicare FFS eligibility records are available through December 2021 only.

 Medicare FFS does not offer dental coverage and therefore it is not available as a coverage type for Medicare.
 For more information about what’s currently available in the CO APCD (paid through dates), click here and download the “CO APCD Paid Through Dates” document under the Resources tab.